netdata/netdata/HISTORICAL_CHANGELOG.md

 -   apps.plugin improvements:

-    -   can now run with command line argument 'without-files' to prevent it from enumating all the open files/sockets/pipes of all running processes.
+    -   can now run with command line argument 'without-files' to prevent it from enumerating all the open files/sockets/pipes of all running processes.

     -   apps.plugin now scales the collected values to match the